cleodora-forecasting/cleodora/website/content/docs/user/_index.md

 You can start `cleosrv` in a terminal/console window.
 On Windows you can also double-click on the `cleosrv.exe` file you downloaded and such a console will open automatically.
 Now `cleosrv` is running, congratulations!
 You may be asked by your firewall whether you want to allow this application to run.
-Say "Yes".
+Answer "Yes".

 Open a web browser such as Firefox, Google Chrome, Microsoft Edge or Safari and type `http://localhost:8080` into the address bar.
 That's it!